- Academic Affairs

 The SCC experiences fluctuations in student demands for mental health services throughout the academic year.
 Counselors’ availability and session frequency vary depending on demand for services and individual needs.
 The frequency of your treatment may be affected by demand for services and clinician availability.
 If you cancel an appointment with your counselor, it may take three to four weeks to get another appointment.

 If a student holds a faculty or staff position, the student may be referred to an outside provider.
-If the previous sentence applies to you, please ask to speak to one of our counselors before scheduling an appointment or utilize SCC’s walk-in consultation services (daily at 1:30 p.m.) to determine eligibility.
+If the previous sentence applies to you, please ask to speak to one of our counselors before scheduling an appointment or use the SCC’s walk-in consultation services (daily at 1:30 p.m.) to determine eligibility.